-The task of the Probation and Parole Officers is not only to protect society by enforcing the conditions of probation and/or parole, but also to enforce the law and keep the peace.
-These officers must demonstrate not only courage and physical skills, but must also possess a solid working knowledge of state and local law.
-They must also know enough of medicine and psychology to provide emergency assistance.
-Today’s Probation and Parole Officer is called upon to deal not only with crime, but with virtually all of our communities problems, including drug abuse, domestic violence issues, poverty, and homelessness to name just a few.
-On numerous occasions our officers are called upon to assist their local law enforcement agencies during warrant round ups and other raids.
+Today’s Probation and Parole Officer is called upon to deal not only with crime, but with virtually all community challenges, including drug abuse, domestic violence issues, poverty, and homelessness.
+Probation and Parole officers must demonstrate not only courage and physical skills, but must also possess a solid working knowledge of state and local law and community resources available to assist these returning citizens.
+They must know basics of medicine and psychology to provide emergency assistance.
+On numerous occasions our officers are called upon to assist their local law enforcement partners during warrant round ups and other raids, as well as special task forces such as the U.S. Marshal’s Fugitive Task Force and BRAVE.
 It is through the training they receive at the P.O.S.T.
 Academy and the local district office that they are prepared and equipped with the knowledge they need to perform virtually any task.